OFS/opae-sdk/doc/src/install_guide/installation_guide.md

 by adding `-DCMAKE_INSTALL_PREFIX=<new prefix>` to the `cmake` command above.

-Please see Quick Start Guide on how to run the hello\_fpga sample to verify libopae-c & driver are built correctly.
+Please see Quick Start Guide on how to run the hello\_fpga sample to verify libopae-c and driver are built correctly.

 ## Building python distributions for tools ##